neon-bindings/website/docs/publishing.md

 Note: DO NOT replace `{version}` with actual version.

-GitHub needs permission to publish
+GitHub needs permission to publish releases on your behalf so you'll need to create a Personal Access Token:

 1. Go to [Developer Settings](https://github.com/settings/developers)
 2. Click `Personal access tokens`